An Excerpt from Sequim Gazette published 2014

 The sail and power squadron is one of 17 in the state, which are all part of a larger, nationwide organization.
 The North Olympic division’s civic project will serve as a test project for the 450 squadrons across the country, as it’s the first of its kind.
 Thomas said his club’s national organizers are paying close attention to the adoption to possibly make it a routine practice of its members."

-Our first Spring cleanup in April with a fun crew.
-We arrive with shovels, rakes and gloves in hand.
-We pitch in where needed.
-After a couple hours of labor and congeniality, we gather around picnic tables to have our brown bagged lunch - or inside if the weather dictates.
 If you have not yet joined in on the fun - you are missing out.
-Our next Volunteer Cleanup is May 17th!
+Our next Volunteer Cleanup is Nov 17th.
 See you there with rakes & shovels in hand and smiles on our faces.

 Click on photo for larger view